aidan653/Old-Code/File System/README.txt

 •	goToFuction(string command)
   o	Comments: Calls the file tree’s cd function, and changes filepath you’re in.
 •	deleteFunction()
   o	Comments: What you’d expect, checks if parent doesn’t exist.
-Manages the delete fuction and moves you to parent, then creates a temp var = to the child then deletes it after every child is deleted of course.
+Manages the delete fuction and moves you to parent, then creates a temp var = to the child then deletes it, after every child is deleted of course.
 Then set child = to null